aitch25/lib_mysqludf_str/README.win_x86.txt

 ================================================================================
 To install the lib_mysqludf_str UDFs:

- 1. Make sure that you are running 32-bit Windows and that you have installed the 32-bit build of MySQL 5.1 or later.
+ 1. Make sure that you have installed the 32-bit build of MySQL 5.1 or later.

     Note: The lib_mysqludf_str.dll binary has only been tested with MySQL versions 5.5 and 5.1, but should work with MySQL 5.0 as well.
 It is, however,